Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 The driver’s abstract referred to above can be either the regular driver abstract or the commercial driver abstract.
 Manitoba’s Highway Traffic Act allows the regular driver abstract; however, carriers are encouraged to obtain the more detailed commercial driver abstract.

-To obtain the commercial driver abstract, a driver may mail his/her request to Manitoba Public Insurance Driver Records and Suspensions, Box 6300 Winnipeg, MB R3C 4A4, visit a service centre in person, or fax a request to (204) 954-5357.
+To obtain the commercial driver abstract, a driver may mail a request to Manitoba Public Insurance Driver Records and Suspensions, Box 6300 Winnipeg, MB R3C 4A4, visit a service centre in person, or fax a request to (204) 954-5357.

 Carriers are required to periodically review the driver’s files to ensure ongoing compliance.